kdavis01/dsp/07-statistics.md

 You will see effect size again and again in results of algorithms that are run in data science.
 For instance, in the bootcamp, when you run a regression analysis, you will recognize the t-statistic as an example of effect size.

-### Q1 ANSWER:
-I used the following code to investigate if first born babies are lighter or heavier than all other babies:
+>> I used the following code to investigate if first born babies are lighter or heavier than all other babies:

 <img src="img/cohensd.png">